Table of Contents

 The material library is a library where a user can find basic and the most commonly used materials to use in his or her projects or create his or her own materials based on these materials.

-/blender/material_library/ folder in the SDK root directory.
+/assets/material_library/ folder in the new project’s directory.

 All materials are structured by folder (by categories of materials) and by a separate file (by materials).
 Every blend file contains one base material and a material for an additional object, that demonstrates the material on an object that can be associated with this material (for example, a gold ingot for a gold material).